 More Americans than ever are choosing to rent rather than buy a property.
 This means you can earn big money as a small-time landlord if you know what you're doing.
 Here's everything you need to know to attract great tenants and increase your overall profits.

 You lose money every day a rental unit sits empty.
 When you only have a few properties, this missing income can add up fast.
 You need to keep tenants in your property for as long as possible.
-Respond to complaints promptly, repair appliances when they break and don't raise the rent too quickly.
+Respond to complaints promptly, repair appliances when they break, and don't raise the rent too quickly.
 It might sound counterintuitive to keep rental rates low, but it's better to earn a little less per month than have a unit vacant for three months.

 In most jurisdictions, a security deposit is refundable, but an application fee is not.
 You can charge tenants for the cost of checking their criminal record, credit, and finances.
 Depending on your rental market, you can ask for an application fee of $50-$300.
 Make it clear this is separate from the security deposit.
-Look online to see what other landlords are charging and try to match your fees; tenants will be less interested in applying if your fees are triple the competitions.
+Look online to see what other landlords are charging and try to match your fees; tenants will be less interested in applying if your fees are triple the competition.

 Charge for Pets